Computer Science (BA, BS)

 You will work closely with full-time faculty who are active researchers in the field.
 You will benefit from individualized attention, research opportunities and lasting connections you won’t find in larger schools.

 Our location in the New York metropolitan area, a hub of technology, will provide you with unmatched access to a wide variety of internship opportunities at big-name companies.
-We have an excellent track record of placing students in excellent positions, thanks in part to our active alumni relationships.
+We have a strong track record of placing students in excellent positions, thanks in part to our active alumni relationships.

 You may choose to earn either a Bachelor of Arts or a Bachelor of Science in Computer Science.
 Our ABET-accredited BS program focuses on natural science, mathematics and computer science, and will allow you explore a deeper study of the subject area.
 The BA program allows you to combine your Computer Science interests with a major or a minor in another area of study.